|1.0||June 2013||Full revision of guideline.|

 Cases (Flowchart 1).

 All cases should be investigated.
 Attempt to identify the food vehicle or source of infection, such as ingestion of suspect foods, especially raw or undercooked meat, fermented meats, sprouts, unpasteurised milk and their products, exposure to petting zoos or farms with ruminants, drinking or contact with untreated water, and recent overseas travel.
 Identify if the case is in a high risk category and whether they attended childcare or worked as a food handler or child carer or health care worker during their exposure and/or infectious period.
 Microbiological evidence of clearance should be obtained from all cases.
-This consists of 2 successive negative stool samples obtained at least 24 hours apart and not sooner than 24 hours after the last dose of antimicrobials (if administered).
+This consists of 2 successive negative stool samples obtained at least 24 hours apart and not sooner than 48 hours after the last dose of antimicrobials (if administered).
+The first clearance sample should not be taken until at least 24 hours after symptoms have ceased.

 Any case in a high risk group should be excluded from work or high risk setting (e.g. childcare) until microbiological clearance has been obtained.